 Card #2: My decision to talk here about my body, my fat, is not an invitation for any attempt at education, intervention, or counseling.
 I’m not interested in anyone’s nutritional or medical advice, in predictions about what my future will hold or what dire outcomes I’m waddling toward if I don’t change my lazy, evil ways posthaste.

 Card #2a: I’m also not here for all the “You’re not that fat!” reassurances folks like to give.
 I’m not actually sure what that’s supposed to mean, anyway.
 There’s no set of gradations I’m measuring myself against.
 I am fat.
 Punto.
 It’s not a negative or positive thing, it’s simply a descriptor of my size, differentiating me from thin people, or stocky people or waif-like people, or whoever.
+A simple descriptor of size.
 I. am. fat.
 It is in no way flattering for anyone to deny the reality of my body.
 That’s in the same category as people who tell me they don’t think of me as Black–and, in case there’s any question, I am decidedly, unquestionably, and unashamedly Black.
+And for anyone to pretend they can’t see that is insulting.

 Card #3: This is the first of what will be a number–perhaps a significant number–of “Fat Talk” essays.
 Essays about my body, about being fat.
 Now that I’ve opened this flood gate, it’s open.
 I’m sure there will be folks for whom all this fatgirl talk will get wearing or boring or troubling.
 If that’s you, I won’t be offended if you step away, choose to stop reading.
-But I will be pissed if you violate Card #2.
+But I will be pissed if you violate Cards #2 and 2a.

 Card #4: Spoilers!
 If you’re planning to read Hunger and haven’t yet, you should know that I will give away things from the book.
 Hunger isn’t a mystery and there are unlikely to be any surprise twists, but if you’re like me, you still won’t enjoy hearing what happens before you’ve read it.
 I’ll try to remember to give spoiler warnings as I go, but I know I’ll forget–in fact, I’m likely to blow it straight out of the gate–so just be aware of what’s in store.